rcmdnk/ec2/README.md

 * instance_id: Assign instance id to be managed.
 * name_filter: Only instances which includes this value is listed.
 * type_filter: Filter to pick up instance type.
-* gpu_filter: Filter to pick up instance type with gpu.
-0: CPU only, 1: with GPU, other strings: instances which have GPUs named <gpu_filter>.
+* gpu_filter: Filter to pick up instance type by gpu.
+* cpu_filter: Filter to pick up instance type by cpu.
 * ssh_key: Key for ssh.
 * ssh_user: User for ssh.
 * running_only: Show only running instances at ssh/mosh